 - The old DOS game Wizard's Castle has the Web spell which prevents an adversary from launching an attack for between one and five turns, but subtracts one strength point per use.
 There is also the Fireball spell, which delivers anywhere from one to fifteen points of damage.
 Fireball subtracts one strength point and one intellect point.
 One cannot cast spells in this game with 14 points of intellect or less.

 - Some of the hexes in Dark Souls II use up souls to cast.
-One uses all souls the player has, but when the count is 5,000 or higher the spell's power reaches Critical Hit levels.
+One uses all souls the player has, but when the count is 5,000 or higher the spell's power reaches One-Hit Kill levels.
 Since souls are both XP and currency, it's Cast from Money at the same time.

 - In Heroes of Might and Magic V: Tribes of the East, Zehir was granted by a Djinn the ability to summon fourth a flying town using a spell.
 It was only when he first summoned said town that he realizes the spell costs experience points to use instead of conventional mana (justifying Bag of Spilling when it comes to his levels).